dawit-yilma/dawit-yilma.github.io/README.md

 #### Cyclistic Case Study
 [Publication](https://www.kaggle.com/code/dawityilma24/cyclistic-case-study?scriptVersionId=142669598%5C)

-Worked with real-world data from a bike-share company to determine the differences between casual riders and riders with a membership.
-Processed, cleaned, analyzed, and visualized the data using R and ggplot2 to understand the differences between casual riders and membership riders.
-Provided recommendations on how to market the membership program to casual riders using data analysis.
+Analyzed real-world data from a bike-share company, differentiating between casual riders and members.
+Processed and visualized the data using R and ggplot, providing actionable marketing recommendations for the membership program.

 #### NBA Data Analysis
 [Publication](nba_data_analysis.ipynb)

-Worked with NBA game data to view comparisons between the Golden Warriors and the New Jersey/Brooklyn Nets during the 2009 and 2013 NBA seasons.
-Using NumPy and Matplotlib, I analyzed and visualized the data to compare the average points scored between these two teams and how many home and away games they won, and if there is a relationship between location and winning games
+Analyzed NBA game data from the 2009 and 2013 seasons, comparing the Golden State Warriors and the New Jersey/Brooklyn Nets.
+Utilized NumPy and Matplotlib to visualize average points scored, home and away game performance, and the relationship between location and games won.

 ### Certifications & Licenses
 Google Data Analytics Certificate (September 2023)